 Laravel is a free, open source PHP web application framework.
 It is built on top of several Symfony components, and makes common tasks such as authentication, routing, sessions and caching much easier to implement.

-Before you start working with Laravel, make sure that Laravel plugin is installed and enabled.
+Before you start working with Laravel, make sure that either of the following plugins are installed and enabled:

 Add Laravel IDE helper as a

 ServiceProviderinto the application.
 In the config/app.php file, add